Chapter 1: System Overview

 Section titled “Core Principles”Pull-Based Architecture

 Salary streams accrue to the smart account.
 Invoice payouts to vendors land in the vendor’s smart account.
 The smart account is the employee’s (or vendor’s) financial source of truth.
-Any downstream routing — send X% to an EOA, Y% to a bank via off-ramp, Z% to another chain via bridge — is configured by the recipient in Convex and executed from the smart account.
+Any downstream routing — send X% to an EOA, Y% to a bank via off-ramp, Z% to a virtual card, W% to another chain via bridge — is configured by the recipient in Convex and executed from the smart account.

 Funds never skip the smart account and go directly to an external destination.
 That is how funds get lost.
 The smart account is the checkpoint between “payment was made” and “recipient chose what to do with it.”